Medically reviewed by Mary Lucas, RN

 According to clinical trial data, 26 percent of people who use bupropion experience constipation as a side effect.

-Like many other side effects of bupropion, constipation is a common side effect of medications used to treat depression.
+Like many other side effects of bupropion, constipation is a common side effect of medications used to treat major depression or the symptoms of depression.
 It’s particularly common with older antidepressants such as tricyclic antidepressants, as these medications can affect digestive function.

-If you feel constipated after using bupropion, try increasing your intake of fibre-rich foods or use an over-the-counter fiber supplement.
+If you feel constipated after using bupropion or are experiencing Wellbutrin stomach pain, try increasing your intake of fiber-rich foods or use an over-the-counter fiber supplement.
 Other techniques that may help include drinking plenty of water and exercising regularly.

 If you have severe, persistent or painful constipation after you start using bupropion, talk to your healthcare provider.
 They may recommend a non-prescription stool softener such as docusate sodium to ease your symptoms and make going to the toilet easier.